hydroper-jet/compiler/todo/verification.md

 * Structural types such as function types and these after type substitution must not be constructed containing any `Unresolved` compound.
 * Extends list and implements list must not contain `Unresolved` compound.
 * There are miscellaneous other cases not written here yet.

+## Parent definitions

+Set parent definitions of all properties properly, including for these that belong to scopes.